 There aren’t many bad spots in the picnic area, but there are some truly excellent ones.

-When I was a younger man, one of my favorite things to do was try and cross the river without getting wet, jumping from the giant boulders exposed by eons of water flowing downstream.
+When I was a younger man, one of my favorite things to do was try and cross the river without getting wet.
+I’d jump from the giant boulders exposed by eons of water flowing downstream.

 Now, I just get wet and help the kids.

-Be aware, you’re pretty far up stream here and the water runs cold even in July.
-Warm towels and a change of clothes for the little ones is never a bad idea as are shoes that can get wet.
+Be aware, you’re pretty far upstream here and the water runs cold even in July.
+Warm towels and a change of clothes for the little ones are never a bad idea.
+And bring shoes that can get wet and dry easily.

 I know Norman Maclean wrote about the bigger waters in Montana, but this spot always puts me in mind of “A River Runs Through It.”